Achan81/sei-project-01/readme.md

   }, 1500)
 ```

 ## Wins:
-* Very happy with my first ever attempt at making a game especially as it was Solo.
+* Very happy with my first ever attempt at making a game, especially as it was Solo.
 This project allowed me to gain a better understanding of Dom, arrays, set intervals.
-By having the usecase as a game, it really helped to me to understand things better.
+By having the usecase as a game, it really helped me to understand things better.
 * Styling, I wanted a clean look to the game, and I think I achieved this.
 * Red planet background animation was found on the internet, I found that it helps to give a added sense of motion to the game (even though it is only a 2d game)

 ## Bugs:
 * **Invaders group movement** - although a challenge which was overcome, I have found that when the game is in full swing (Invaders firing lasers, with player firing lasers - it can cause some Invaders to pass through the edge of the board (i.e right side, and reappear on left side).
-* **sound effects files / music issues** - in the final hours before this projects deadline, I decided to try and add sound files.
-I found music for the games background music, and individual sound files to cover sounds of lasers being fired, and collision/explosion sounds too.
-Unfortunately when when multiple sounds executed, such as multiple shots of lasers plus explosions, the sounds would cancel out one another.
+* **Sound Effects files / Music issues** - in the final hours before this project's deadline, I decided to try and add sound files.
+I found music for the game's background music, and individual sound files to cover sounds of lasers being fired, and collision/explosion sounds too.
+Unfortunately when multiple sounds are executed, such as multiple shots of lasers plus explosions, the sounds would cancel out one another.
 Also the background music would glitch when other sounds got executed.
-In the end, I decided to remove all sound effect and only keep the background music.
+In the end, I decided to remove all sound effects and only keep the background music.
 Sadly, on deployment the background music also failed.

 ## Key Learnings:
 * Planning ahead (Excalidraw) and working towards an MVP.